 - If it isn’t greyed out, select the Show more restore points setting.

 - Select a restore point that will roll Windows back to a time that predates the unexpected shutdown error on your desktop or laptop.

-- To check what software will get deleted for a restore point, click the Scan for affected programs button.
+- Check what software will get deleted for a restore point by clicking the Scan for affected programs button.

 - Press the Next button, and then click Finish to restart.

-The above resolutions have fixed the unexpected shutdown error for some users.
+The above resolutions have fixed the unexpected shutdown error for many users.